stackabletech/actions/README.md

 Manifest: [publish-image/action.yml][publish-image]

 This action signs and publishes a *single* container image to the given registry.
 It does the following work:

 1. Tag the `source-image-uri` with the specified `image-registry-uti`, `image-repository`, and `image-repository`.
 2. Push the container image to the specified registry.
 3. Sign the container image (which pushes the signature to the specified registry).
 4. Generate an SBOM via a syft scan.
 5. Attest an image with the SBOM as a predicate (which pushes the attestation to the specified registry).

 ### Inputs and Outputs

 > [!TIP]
-> For descriptions of the inputs and outputs, see the [publish-image] workflow.
+> For descriptions of the inputs and outputs, see the complete [publish-image] action.

 <!-- markdownlint-disable-next-line MD028 -->
 > [!IMPORTANT]
-> For multi-arch images, the `image-manifest-tag` should have the `-$ARCH`
+> For multi-arch images, the `image-manifest-tag` should have the `-$ARCH` suffix, as the tag
-> suffix, as the tag without it should be reserved for the image index manifest
+> without it should be reserved for the image index manifest which will refer to container images
-> which will refer to container images for each architecture we will push images
+> for each architecture we will push images for.
-> for.

 #### Inputs